FeatureBaseDB/featurebase/transaction.md

 }
 ```

-You may choose any timeout you like, though it's better to err on the
+You MUST specify a timeout.
+You may choose any timeout you like,
-longer side of how long you expect the backup to take.
-You explicitly
+though it's better to err on the longer side of how long you expect
-finish the transaction once you're done, so the timeout exists solely
+the backup to take.
+You explicitly finish the transaction once you're
-for cleanup in the case of failures.
+done, so the timeout exists solely for cleanup in the case of
+failures.

 This will return a JSON "transaction response" object.
 ```